LocalSqsSnsMessaging 0.6.4

 using Microsoft.Extensions.Time.Testing;

-var timeProvider = new FakeTimeProvider(); // from `Microsoft.Extensions.TimeProvider.Testing` package
+var timeProvider = new FakeTimeProvider(); // From `Microsoft.Extensions.TimeProvider.Testing` package

 var bus = new InMemoryAwsBus { TimeProvider = timeProvider};